anamidev/solo-project-weather-bot/README.md

 # What does it do?
 It sends you the forecast for current day on demand or on schedule at certain time.

+# Commands
+/start - gives the needed info to start working with bot